TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-requirements-gathering.md

 **Non-Targets:**\
 The non-targets shall not describe the negation of the formulated target, but rather the limits of the targets.
 It will help the reader to further understand the core of the target.
 A non-target could also describe the conditions to not meet the ROI.
 Take this example in our user story: 'Leveraging identity providers other than Microsoft is not required as 90% of our users have a Microsoft account'.

-This is what our exemplary user story could like by now:
+This is what our exemplary user story could look like by now:

 ![User Story](/img/requirements_userstory.jpg "User Story")